How to prepare for the end of the Energy Bill Relief Scheme

 What other support is available for small businesses?

-It’s always worth looking to see what financial support is available to your business.
-This will become even more important when the Energy Bill Relief Scheme ends and energy bills are no longer discounted.
+It’s always worth looking to see what financial support is available to your business, whether for energy or anything else.

 If you struggle to pay your energy bills, you should contact your supplier and discuss your situation with them as soon as possible.
 They might be able to review your contract or agree on a new payment plan that is more manageable for your business.
 You can ask for more time to pay, access to hardship funds, payment breaks or a review of your payments in some cases.